Aksky16/SnakeGame/README.md

 # SnakeGame
 Thsi game is one of the most popular retro games.
-In thesnake game the player maneuvers a line which grows in length, with the line itself being a primary obstacle.
+In the snake game the player maneuvers a line which grows in length, with the line itself being a primary obstacle.

 ## Description
 This game is built only using python.
 It makes use of packages and modules such as pygame and random.